occampos/Global_Happiness_Analysis/README.md

 <tr><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_03.png" width="595" height="493"> </th><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_02.png" width="200" height="500"> </th></tr>
 <tr><td>

-*Visual 17; Number of reports by the number of countrie*
+*Visual 17; Number of reports by the number of countries*
 </td><td>

 *Visual 18; Table of number of reports by the number of countries*